antoniofractuous/client-server-architecture-mysql/README.md

 So, after configuring the Security Groups of MySQL server we deploy it and choose to validate password component for security reasons.
 Then we input a strong password.
 (Make sure you remember it)

-**NOTE**: *Not validating a password component is not good for security reasons but it is ideal for development purposes only, since we are on the development process you can also choose not to validate it if you want.*
+**NOTE**: *Not validating a password component is not good for security reasons but it is ideal for development purposes only, since we are on the development process we can also choose not to validate for now.*

  Then we input 'yes' for the following: